Sebastian-Br/Qlarissa/README.md

 </br>
 </br>

-Qlarissa quantifies growth-profiles of assets.
+Qlarissa generates growth-profiles for assets.
 From this image for instance, the user may observe that a 5-10% annualized growth rate had historically been the most likely outcome (at 29.4%) for Johnson & Johnson over all analyzed 24-month intervals.
 </br>

 ![JNJ_Growth24](https://github.com/user-attachments/assets/0d52cad8-2bdb-46f2-a5fc-c6e39e83d93c)